andymerskin/svelte-preprocess-clsx/README.md

 # svelte-preprocess-clsx
-A magic CLSX template transformer for svelte-preprocess.
+A magic template transformer with CLSX support for svelte-preprocess.